 Hi.
-I’m Ali Bickford, Information Specialist at the Forest Supervisor’s Office in Duluth, with this week’s edition of the National Forest Update - information on conditions affecting travel and recreation on the Tofte and Gunflint Districts of the Forest.
-For the week of July 17th, here’s what’s going on in the Forest.
+This is, Paulette Anholm, information assistant on the Tofte and Gunflint Ranger Districts, with the Superior National Forest Update - information on conditions affecting travel and recreation on the east end of the Forest.
+For the week of July 29, here’s what’s going on in the Forest.

 It is the end of July and the beginning of August, and the fireweed has begun its countdown to the end of summer.
 Fireweed is the tall lavender flower with narrow leaves found in open areas after fires, but also in openings along roads and trails.
 The flowers are in a single spike, and begin blooming from the bottom at the end of July.
 They slowly creep up the stalk, and when the flowers reach the top, summer has ended.
 We still have a few weeks though to enjoy some summer activities out in the woods, so here’s some information to help you on your journey.

 The paving project continues on the Sawbill Trail, usually not too bad, but allow time for the occasional long wait.
 There is also construction on The Grade near Toohey and Fourmile Lakes.
 That stretch was closed completely earlier this week for culvert replacement, but is now open.
 You may encounter logging trucks in some places on the Forest.
 On the Gunflint District, harvest is taking place off of Greenwood Road and Firebox Road.
 On the Tofte District, there will be trucks in the area around Sawbill Landing near Isabella.